uswds/uswds/README.md

 The structural setup of this repo is based off of the 18F pages project:
 [https://github.com/18F/pages](https://github.com/18F/pages)

+## Use
+Warning!
+This library is currently not ready for use as it is actively being developed.

+The best way to currently use the library would be to follow the Setup instructions below, copy the full `_site/assets/` directory to a relevant place in your code base, and link `_site/assets/css/main.css` into your html.
+So something like this:

+- `cp ./_site/assets/css/main.css /path/to/your/repo/static/dir`
+- `<link rel="stylesheet" href="/path/to/your/assets/css/main.css" media="screen" />

 ## Setup for your local environment

 ### Requirements